Caol Ila. Try a Dram on World Whisky Day

 The most well-known Islay whiskies are the southern-coast trio of Laphroaig, Lagavulin and Ardbeg.
 These are the most extreme expressions of the Islay style.
 Meanwhile, Bowmore, Bruichladdich, Bunnahabhain, and Kilchoman tend to be much lighter.

-Until a few years ago there was just one official Caol Ila bottling, but as single malts have risen in popularity, so there are now several different ages and expressions available.
+Until a few years ago, there was just one official Caol Ila bottling, but as single malts rose in popularity, there are now several different ages and expressions available.
 Featured here is their mainstay, the 12-year-old.

 Caol Ila is perhaps a less well-known name than some of its Islay compatriots but makes for a great introduction to the Islay style.
 As it is Islay’s biggest producer, it’s also widely available.
 I bought my bottle of 12yo from Waitrose for £38.00

 PS: I like mine with a splash of water and no ice, and with Tapenade on toast, smoked olives and smoked mussels.